microsoft/AI-Robot-Challenge-Lab/README.md

 <img src="docs/images/sawyer-gazebo-2.png" width="500">
 </p>

-[Rviz]("http://wiki.ros.org/rviz") is an open source 3D visualizer for the Robot Operating System (ROS) framework.
+[Rviz]("http://wiki.ros.org/rviz") is an open-source 3D visualizer for the Robot Operating System (ROS) framework.
 It uses sensors data and custom visualization markers to develop robot capabilities in a 3D environment.
 For this lab, we will see the estimated robot pose based on the information received from joint sensors.

 <p align="center">
 <img src="docs/images/sawyer-rviz.png" width="500">